Contact

 The World LHC Computing GRID (WLCG) is the worldwide distributed computing infrastructure controlled by software middleware that allows a seamless usage of shared storage and computing resources.

-The overall WLCG computing resources needed by CMS alone in 2010 amount to about 25,000 CPUs, 25,000 TB of disk storage and 35,000 TB of tape storage.
+The overall WLCG computing resources needed by the CMS experiment alone in 2016 amount to about 1500 kHepSpec06 of computing power, 90 PB of disk storage and 150 PB of tape storage.
 Working in the context of the WLCG translates into seamless access to shared computing and storage resources.
 End users do not need to know where their applications run.
 The choice is made by the underlying WLCG software on the basis of availability of resources, demands of the user application (CPU, input and output data,..) and privileges owned by the user.

-Back in 2005 UCL proposed the WLCG Belgian Tier2 project that was endorsed by the 6 Belgian Universities involved in CMS.
-The Tier2 project consists of contributing to the set-up of the WLCG by building two computing centers, one at UCL and one at the IIHE (ULB/VUB).
+Back in 2005 UCL proposed the WLCG Belgian Tier2 project that would involve the 6 Belgian Universities involved in CMS.
+The Tier2 project consists of contributing to the WLCG by building two computing centres, one at UCL and one at the IIHE (ULB/VUB).

 The UCL site of the WLCG Belgian Tier2 is deployed in a dedicated room close to the cyclotron control room of the IRMP Institute and is currently a fully functional component of the WLCG.

-The UCL Belgian Tier2 project also aims at integrating, bringing on the GRID and sharing resources with other scientific projects.
-The scientific projects related to or directly integrated on the UCL computing cluster are the following: MadGraph/MadEvent, NA62 and Cosmology.
+The UCL Belgian Tier2 project also aims to integrate, bring on the GRID, and share resources with other scientific computing projects.
+The projects currently integrated in the UCL computing cluster are the following: MadGraph/MadEvent, NA62 and Cosmology.

 External collaborators: CISM (UCL), Pascal Vanlaer (Belgium, ULB), Lyon computing centre, CERN computing centre.